rafaeleyng/dotfiles/README.md

 ## extensions

-I can have a basic dotfiles project and isolate specifics, like:
+I can have this base dotfiles project and isolate specifics, like:
 - I want my work computer to have some specific files
 - I want my personal computer to have other specific files